 The following are descriptions of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2015, except for the impact of newly adopted accounting guidance:
+There have been no changes in the methodologies used at December 31, 2016:

 Mutual funds: Valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-end mutual funds that are registered with the Securities and Exchange Commission.
 These funds are required to publish their daily net asset value and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.